 Bentgo Kids Children’s Lunch Box is specially scaled for the appetites of 3- to 7 year-olds.

 You get the idea.
-From these Amazon pages, you can explore other brands and varieties of bento-ware.
+From these Amazon pages, you can explore other brands and varieties of bento box school lunch kits, aka bento-ware.

-And if you don’t want to do full-fledged bento, there are a lot of other environmentally friendly containers that not only save a lot of waste but also make lunches easier to pack and more appealing to eat.
+And if you don’t want to use full-fledged bento box school lunch kits, there are a lot of other environmentally friendly containers that not only save a lot of waste but also make lunches easier to pack and more appealing to eat.
 For example, there’s Qualitas, whose BPA-free boxes are definitely bento-inspired.
 You might even find similar, compartmentalized containers like these at supermarkets and certain department stores.